What Is A Community-Funded School District?

 The Menlo Park-Atherton Education Foundation is a nonprofit organization led by district parent volunteers who raise funds to support innovation and education excellence for students at Encinal, Laurel, Oak Knoll, and Hillview.
 We work to raise $1,750 per student so that we can provide the funds on which our District relies.

-The MPAEF funds 31 additional best-in-class teachers and credentialed specialists in the arts, science, library, and technology.
-It also promotes innovative education programs, guidance and wellness counselors, and professional development for teachers, so they can continue to provide an excellent educational experience.
+The MPAEF funds 28 additional best-in-class teachers and credentialed specialists in the arts, science, library, and technology.
+It also promotes innovative education programs, 11 psychologists and counselors who provide a mental health safety net at every school, and professional development for teachers so they can continue to provide an excellent educational experience.

 The MPAEF works with the school PTOs to help fund our schools.
 Your donations to the PTOs fund field trips, assemblies, community-building events, and classroom supplies.

 In our District, several factors help determine the dollars spent, per child, each academic year.
 State and federal funding accounts for only 10% of the school District's budget.
 This amount covers only 21 days of school per year.